Joeri1324/sudoko-sat-solver/README.md

 # Research Question:
  Posibillities:
  - Is the relative amount of givens a valid predictor for the computational hardness of a sudoko puzzle.
+ - Is the distribution of amount of givens a valid predictor for the computational hardness of a sudoku puzzle.